apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/prefetching.md

 The read operation now just gets the required bytes from the buffer in `FilePosition`.

 When the second read is issued, there is already a valid buffer which can be used.
-Don’t do anything else, just read the required bytes from this buffer.
+Don't do anything else, just read the required bytes from this buffer.

 #### S3CachingInputStream